Salable/node-sdk/docs/docs/plans/get-capabilities.md

 # Get Capabilities

-Returns the capabilities of a single plan.
+Returns a list of all the Capabilities associated with a Plan

 ## Code Sample